AB2511/foodiebot-assignment/README.md

 # FoodieBot: Database-Driven Conversational Fast Food System

 This is my implementation for the Tecnvirons Pvt Ltd AI Food Agent Internship Assignment.
-Deadline: September 16, 2025.
-I used Gemini API as an alternative to Grok for data generation and chat (per "or alternative AI" in Phase 1).
+Deadline: September 15, 2025.
+I used Gemini API as an alternative to Grok for data generation in Phase 1.
 The system analyzes conversations, calculates interest scores, and recommends from a 100-product database in real-time.

 ## Assignment Overview
 Created an intelligent AI bot that works with pre-generated fast food data in SQLite.
 It analyzes user conversations, computes interest scores based on factors (preferences, dietary, budget, mood, enthusiasm, negatives like rejection), and recommends products.
 Includes Streamlit UI for chat and analytics.